 Photos in this page by galasdeguatemala.com, used with authorization.

+Since our last stop was Antigua Guatemala, I think that we should travel around it.
+The closer town is Jocotenango, which was named because of the abundance of jocotes (hog plums) in the region.
 According to some authors, the name comes from the kakchiquel voices "xocotl" and "tenango", being the last one a suffix widely used across Guatemala that means "place with abundance of" and you will be delighted, especially with some jocotes en miel, which is like a jocotes preserve made with panela (a solid piece of boiled and evaporated unrefined sugar cane juice, also known as rapadura and piloncillo, among other names).

 If you would like to learn about the whole process involved in coffee production, while in Jocotenango a visit to the Cultural Center La Azotea is a must.
 The center includes a small coffee plantation, an equestrian club, a museum dedicated to the customs and costumes of the villages nearby, a museum dedicated to the Mayan music and musical instruments, and of course, a museum dedicated to the coffee industry in the region.